nluczywo/Finding_Kernel_GDM/README.md

 - Spreadsheet `HS1` shows the first iteration of the individual allocation to analyze the subproblem of analysis of the alternatives for the Hygiene and safety conditions criterion.
 - Spreadsheet `TR1` shows the first iteration of the individual allocation to analyze the subproblem of analysis of the alternatives for the Treatment and final disposal criterion.

-In order to obtain the utilities per participant, it is necessary to make the product of each element with its adjacent one For  example, from Spreadsheet `Wj1`:
+In order to obtain the utilities per participant, it is necessary to make the product of each element with its adjacent one.
+For  example, from Spreadsheet `Wj1`:
 | Participant | Segundo encabezado | MO | CO | EXP | FL | MS | HS | MO |
 | ------------- | ------------- |------------- |------------- |------------- |------------- |------------- |------------- |------------- |